hannylicious/django-unmanaged-assistant/README.md

 ## Assumptions

 The app assumes that you have already created the database(s) in your local environment.
-If you haven't created the database(s) yet, you can use the `create_databases` command to create them:
+   - If you haven't created the database(s) yet, you can use the `create_databases` command to create them:

 The app assumes you have migrated all of your managed models already.

 The app assumes two different styles of naming convention for your tables.
-If you have a different naming convention, you can reach out to us to see if we can help accommodate your style.
+If you have a different naming convention, you can reach out to us to see if we can help accommodate your style, or you can submit a Pull Request with the changes.
 1. Unbracketed: `schema.table_name`
 2. Bracketed: `[schema].[table_name]`